DioneProtocol/odyssey-tooling-sdk-go/README.md

 // Add a validator to Subnet
 func AddSubnetValidator() {
-	// We are using existing Subnet that we have already deployed on Fuji subnetParams := subnet.SubnetParams{
+	// We are using existing Subnet that we have already deployed on Testnet subnetParams := subnet.SubnetParams{
 		GenesisFilePath: "GENESIS_FILE_PATH",
 		Name:            "SUBNET_NAME",